ayoubGL/Company_Employees_Decisoin/README.md

 # Company_Employees_Decisoin
-Imagine you are a data scientist within a company, and HR of the company want to automatacly know what employees will leave and wich ones will stay
+Imagine you are a data scientist within a company, and the hr of the company want to automatacly know what employees will leave and wich ones will stay
 This sample project is to predict which employ will prone to leave the company X

 Salary is not in :smile: :smile: